-The Napa Regional Dance Company was founded in 1988, with a mission to provide excellent dance training and education, while promoting dance as an art form.
-Its instructors have professional backgrounds, having performed with such groups as American Ballet Theater, Dance Theater of Harlem, Oakland Ballet, Ballet West, Joffrey Ballet and the Boston Conservatory.
+Napa Regional Dance Company was founded in 1988, with a mission to provide excellent dance training and education, while promoting dance as an art form.
+Its instructors have performed with such groups as American Ballet Theater, Dance Theater of Harlem, Oakland Ballet, Ballet West, Joffrey Ballet, and the Boston Conservatory.

 Joel Revzen holds the position of Artistic Director and Principal Conductor for Classical Tahoe.
 The festival presents symphonic and chamber music concerts with musicians from the Metropolitan Opera Orchestra, Los Angeles Philharmonic, Leipzig Gewandhaus, and San Francisco, Seattle, Toronto, Vancouver, and Dallas Symphonies, featuring internationally acclaimed soloists.

 San Francisco Ballet, long recognized for pushing boundaries in dance, has a history of making history.
 SF Ballet is one of the three largest ballet companies in the United States and currently presents more than 100 performances annually, both locally and internationally.